illinoistech-itm/jhajek/itmo-444-544/tooling-assignment-vagrant/Readme.md

 ## From your host system

 * From the command line (non-admin) execute the command: `vagrant plugin install vagrant-vbguest`
+  * Or `vagrant plugin install vagrant-parallels` if on M1 Mac
   * This takes care a warning message from Vagrant about not being able to mount VirtualBox shared drives
 * Configure Vagrant Box memory to use at least 2 GB